 - Reviewing periodically helps put progress toward a goal into context.

 - Weekly review of notebook w/ score card.

-- Revise plan for following weekly to maximize likelihood of success.
+– Do it Saturday morning?– Review what went well and what went poorly.– Revise plan for following weekly to maximize likelihood of success.

 - Make time for Leisure.
 Continually keeping the mind busy prevents it from forming those really deep connections.

 - Practically speaking, end the day at 17:30-18:30.

 - Working beyond 8 hours results in working on things which are not that important.

 – ~4-5 hours of deep work is possible per day.
 Anything else should not dominate.